-Some methods suggested optimizing the ISP for downstream vision tasks.
-Yahiaoui et al. \cite{yahiaoui2019overview} suggested tuning the parameters of a traditional (not learned) ISP to improve object detection.
-Sharma et al. \cite{sharma2018classification} add a component that takes an RGB image processed by the ISP and further enhance it for the downstream task.
-Diamond et al. \cite{diamond2017dirty} suggested jointly learning a low-level processing module, which performs deonising and deblurring, with the classifier.
+Some methods suggest optimizing the ISP for downstream vision tasks. \ans{\cite{yahiaoui2019overview,tseng2019hyperparameter,mosleh2020hardware} suggested tuning the parameters of a traditional (not learned) ISP to improve downstream tasks.} Sharma et al. \cite{sharma2018classification} add a component that takes an RGB image processed by the ISP and further enhances it for the downstream task.
+Diamond et al. \cite{diamond2017dirty} suggested jointly learning a low-level processing module, which performs denoising and deblurring, with the classifier.
 They train with simulated RAW images.
 Wu et al. \cite{wu2019visionisp} suggested VisionISP, a trainable ISP, which is trained to optimize object detection in an autonomous driving setting.
-Wang et al. \cite{wang2020deep} suggested a totally different approach for performing classification on low quality images (e.g. fog or low-contrast).
-They use a model pre-trained on high quality images and learned a mapping between the deep representations of the low quality images and the high quality images.
-Essentially, unlike other methods, they perform the mapping between the domains on the output of the classifier rather than the input.
-In this work, instead of designing or training an image processing module, i.e., a module whose input and output are images, we are focused on the case that the vision model is operating on RAW images.
+Wang et al. \cite{wang2020deep} suggested a totally different approach for performing classification on low-quality images (e.g. fog or low-contrast).
+They use a model pre-trained on high-quality images and learned a mapping between the deep representations of the low-quality images and the high-quality images. \ans{Essentially, unlike other methods, they perform domain adaptation by mapping the outputs of the classifier rather than the inputs.
+Other methods for classifying low-quality images include \cite{8396981,borkar2019deepcorrect,zheng2016improving}.} In this work, instead of designing an image processing module, i.e., modifying the input image for a certain task, we focus on applying the vision model directly to RAW data.